cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/no_options.rst

 * If you set up a real time shipping method, follow :doc:`this article </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/not_displayed>`.

+* If you set up a real time shipping method in **Multi-Vendor**, check whether vendors' addresses are correct.
+An incorrect vendor's address prevents real time shipping methods from displaying on a storefront.

 * If the **Suppliers** functionality is enabled in your CS-Cart, check whether it is :doc:`set up properly </user_guide/users/suppliers/configure_suppliers>`.

 ========================================